una/una.github.io/_posts/blog/2017-01-05-save-for-offline.md

 ![Service worker can be used in Chrome, Safari, Opera, and Samsung internet](../images/posts/save-for-offline/serviceworker-caniuse.jpg)
 <small class="caption"><a href="https://jakearchibald.github.io/isserviceworkerready/">Service Worker Support Progress</a></small>

+Also be aware that for ServiceWorker [Cache](https://developer.mozilla.org/en-US/docs/Web/API/Cache), some versions of browsers support different versions of cache than others.

 ### Implementing Service Workers

 Before we can use service workers, we'll need to implement HTTPS (a secure HTTP connection).
 The easiest way I know to do this is via [Cloudflare](https://www.cloudflare.com/).
 It's quick to set up and works flawlessly with Github pages too (what I have my blog served on).